chundermike/fruitbox-v3/README.md

 5. fruitbox is now installed and can be run from a command line by typing <code>fruitbox</code>

 Note that fruitbox, its fruitbox.ini file, release notes, user guide and the sample skins are stored in <code>/opt/fruitbox/</code><br>
+By default, fruitbox looks for your music files in the <code>/home/pi/Music</code> directory.
+If they are somewhere else, you will need to edit the <code>/opt/fruitbox/fruitbox.ini</code> file and change the <code>MusicPath</code> setting.<br>
 <b>Windows (10/11, 64-bit):</b>
 1. Download and run the <code>fruitbox_3.00.00_win64_setup.exe</code> file
 2. Follow the installation instructions